Rexcrazy804/Zaphkiel/README.md

 ![wall](https://github.com/Rexcrazy804/Zaphkiel/blob/master/nixosModules/programs/sddm-wall.png?raw=true)

 #### What have you done?
+TODO explain the switch to hjem
-I have killed home manager, and then I've killed nixvim.
-All in the favour of wrapping stuff myself, you can look into `users/Wrappers` for the config of each of the programs I have tinkered with most notably **mpv** featuring support for anime4k shadders and a custom **neovim** configuration with [lze](https://github.com/BirdeeHub/lze) lazy loading.
+I have killed home manager, and then I've killed nixvim. ~All in the favour of wrapping stuff myself~, you can look into `users/Wrappers` for the config of each of the programs I have tinkered with most notably **mpv** featuring support for anime4k shadders and a custom **neovim** configuration with [lze](https://github.com/BirdeeHub/lze) lazy loading.